Glchriste/Tutoring-Application/README.md

 ###How to Run
 1. `cd` into the "Tutoring-Application" folder
-2. enter `python manage.py syncdb` into the terminal.
-Follow the instructions if it's the first time running that command.
+2. Enter `python manage.py syncdb` into the terminal.
+Follow the instructions if it's the first time running that command (if so, there won't be a db.sqlite file).
+You only need to do this once.
-3. enter `python manage.py runserver` into the terminal.
+3. Enter `python manage.py runserver` into the terminal.
 4. Point your browser to http://localhost:8000

+###FAQ
+1. How do I remove all database entries / reset the application?
+Remove the sqlite file to remove all database entries of the application (however, you will need to run `python manage.py syncdb` again.
+2. Do I need to run `python manage.py syncdb` everytime I run the application?
+No, you only need to run that command once.
+Once the database is synced, just run python manage.py runserver` thereafter to run the application.